TodePond/DreamBerd/README.md

 ```java
 delete delete!
 ```
-You can also use wildcards to delete everything.
+You can also use wildcards to delete everything, which will end the process.

 ```java
 delete *!